xigxog/kubefox/docs/quickstart.md

 Give the new Releases a spin!
 Notice the new output from the updated `frontend` Component in `qa`, while `prod` still displays the original output from `v1`.
-With Releases in both VirtualEnvironments there's no need to manually specify the context.
+With Releases in both Virtual Environments there's no need to manually specify the context.

 ```{ .shell .copy }